sharetribe/sharetribe/README.md

 ### Advanced settings

 Default configuration settings are stored in `config/config.default.yml`.
-If you need to change these, we recommend creating a `config/config.yml` file to override these values.
+If you need to change these, use the `config/config.yml` file to override the defaults.
 You can also set configuration values to environment variables.

 ### Unofficial installation instructions